Storyline 360 Accessibility Conformance Report

 Chapter 8: Hardware

-Notes: This chapter is not applicable to Storyline 360 since it does not include video content.
+Notes: Chapter 8 is not applicable to Storyline 360.
+Storyline 360 is software and does not include hardware components covered by this chapter.

 Chapter 9: Web